metaDAOproject/JTD-docs/docs/motivation.md

-don't reward the creation or maintenance of [public goods](https://metaproph3t.github.io/posts/public_goods.html), not enough time or resources goes to creating and maintaining them.[^13]<sup>,</sup>[^14] And although corporations are generally painted as rational and profit-maximizing, empirical research shows that boards of directors are often misaligned with shareholders and that managers are often selected and compensated based on their ability to network rather than their ability to drive results.[^15]<sup>,</sup>[^16]<sup>,</sup>[^17]
+don't reward the creation or maintenance of [public goods](https://metaproph3t.github.io/posts/public_goods.html), not enough time or resources goes to creating and maintaining them.[^13]<sup>,</sup>[^14] And although corporations are generally painted as rational and profit-maximizing, empirical research shows that boards of directors and managers often have very different incentives than their shareholders.[^15]<sup>,</sup>[^16]<sup>,</sup>[^17]

 ## A radical new approach is needed

-Basically, we need a new approach.
-Better leadership cannot save us when the machine that selects the leaders is broken.
-Instead, we must create a new alternative system.
-While [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) provides an alternative money and [DeFi](https://en.wikipedia.org/wiki/Decentralized_finance) provides an alternative financial system, we need an alternative society.
+These are systemic problems and require systemic solutions.
+We cannot bank on better leadership when the machine that selects the leaders is broken.
+Instead, we can create an alternative system.
+While [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) provides an alternative money and [DeFi](https://en.wikipedia.org/wiki/Decentralized_finance) provides an alternative financial system, our goal is to create an alternative society.

 ----